-- Captions can also be inserted into Zoom Meeting.
+- Captions can also be inserted into a Zoom Meeting or Microsoft Teams Meeting.
 Personally I would advice the Overlay tool since the captions are much clearer to read and customizable.

 - When an event is video streamed through YouTube or Facebook, that live video can be embedded in this Text on Tap website.
 Again the captions are much clearer to read and customizable in comparison to the captions of YouTube for example.
 See the example links on the homepage.

 - Website owners can embed Text on Tap captions in their website.
 If you have a live video stream embedded in your site, place the captions underneath on your site.

 - Last but not least, Text on Tap seamlessly integrates with live Video Production applications, available for both PC and Mac.